xerions/metricman/README.md

     memory       atom
     memory       atom_used
     memory       maximum
+    scheduler    usage
+    beam         start time
+    beam         uptime

 You can see the created metrics in `config/config.exs`.
 Note that the metrics are only created.
-If you want to expose them via a reporter then you need to subscribe to them within your application.
+If you want to expose them via a reporter then you need to subscribe to them from within your application.

 ## Dependencies tree